 While posting business transactions, user selects operational Chart Of Account’s General Ledger A/c to get posted the transaction into SAP then it flows to other Accounts maintained in SAP.

 Only creation of operating Chart Of Accounts will not serve the purpose.
-After its creation you need to assign to your company code for which you have created it.
+After its creation, you need to assign it to your company code for which you have created.

 Also Read: Use of Chart Of Accounts in SAP FI module

-Transaction Codes used for Chart Of Accounts in SAP
+Here are transaction codes used to create, edit, assign Chart Of Accounts in SAP

-- OB13 – To edit or define or create chart of accounts list in SAP
+- OB13 – To edit or define or create COA list in SAP

-- OB62 – Assign company code to A chart of accounts in SAP
+- OB62 – Assign company code to A COA in SAP

 - OBD4- Define Account Group in SAP